ksahlin/strobemers/README.md

 ./StrobeMap-0.0.2  # test program
 ```

-If you want to compile from the source, you need to have a newer `g++` and `zlib` installed.
+If you want to compile from source, you need to have a newer `g++` and `zlib` installed.
 Then do the following:

 ```
 git clone https://github.com/ksahlin/strobemers